michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-guide.md

 * With up to 400 like-minded mission focused youth leaders and youth from all around the country
 * Don’t expect:
   * Air conditioning- many facilities simply don’t have it
   * Endless hot water.
 Local facilities do their best but we have a lot of participants!
-When showers are not available inside the facility, participants may be showering at nearby facilities and/or refreshingly cool showers

-    tents could be constructed outside
+When showers are not available inside the facility, participants may be showering at nearby facilities and/or refreshingly cool shower tents could be constructed outside
   * Lots of privacy.
 Remember, this is communal living

 What should I bring?